-Policy Positive Effects Negative Effects Mitigation / Recommendations positive benefits for all protected characteristic groups, but particularly in the physical development of younger people, rehabilitation of older people or those with disabilities, and groups going through pregnancy or maternity.
+Policy Positive Effects Negative Effects Mitigation / Recommendations as younger and older people to access services and amenities within an easily walkable distance.
+The reintegration of land uses can encourage social cohesion and integration and can be particularly beneficial for certain groups such as ethnic minorities and religious groups as well as the elderly, who are more likely to suffer from social isolation.
+Green open space and indoor/outdoor sports infrastructure is considered to bring a number of positive benefits for all protected characteristic groups, but particularly in the physical development of younger people, rehabilitation of older people or those with disabilities, and groups going through pregnancy or maternity.
+Creating a new outdoor swimming facility that is inclusive should benefit all protected characteristic groups.
 SP4: Creating Good Jobs and Growth The policy would provide local employment opportunities, associated on-the-job training and potential job-related qualifications for younger and working-age people as well as those with a low socio-economic status, which generally disproportionately includes those with disabilities and minority ethnic and religious groups.
 Delivering affordable workspaces would also benefit these protected groups.
-The provision of affordable homes and higher-quality social rented properties will likely benefit those in lower socio-economic groups which generally disproportionately includes those with disabilities and minority ethnic and religious groups.
-Working with residents to support local community-led housing initiatives enables those from protected characteristic groups to have a voice and ensure that new housing meets the specific needs of these groups.
-The allocation of non-designated sites for industrial use could impact all protected characteristic groups if the land has the potential for residential development, open space or a place of worship.
-Supporting the night-time economy in town centres may lead to increased risk and vulnerability for certain groups, such as women, people who identify as LGBTQ+ and minority ethnic and religious groups. supporting the allocation of non-designated sites which will not negatively impact on protected characteristic groups; the provision of specialist housing units for people with long-term disabilities and accessibility needs; and supporting activities and services which are well-connected and safe, especially for night-time uses.
+The provision of affordable homes and higher-quality social rented properties will likely benefit those in lower socio-economic groups which generally disproportionately includes those with The allocation of non-designated sites for industrial use could impact all protected characteristic groups if the land has the potential for residential development, open space or a place of worship.
+Supporting the night-time economy in town centres may lead to increased risk and vulnerability for certain groups, such as women, people who identify as LGBTQ+ and minority ethnic and religious groups.
+The policy could include reference to: supporting the allocation of non-designated sites which will not negatively impact on protected characteristic groups; the provision of specialist housing units for people with long-term disabilities and accessibility needs; and supporting activities and services which are well-connected and safe, especially for night-time uses.